12 reasons why a sober Christmas is the best gift you can give yourself.

 You will look and feel better

 Christmas and New Year are exhausting and to keep up with everything and not get run down, you need some proper rest and self care.
 Alcohol is self medicating not self caring.
-It disrupts your sleep so you feel and in turn look like shit!
+It disrupts your sleep so you feel and in turn look like crap by the end of it all.

 A sober Christmas is liberating